zenxr/filestorage-api/README.md

 like to keep htmx components small, but ugly as I don't like them referencing outside of their immediate scope in the DOM.
 Need to think more about approach:
 Either include navbar @ index or accept what I deem ugly.

+# 2024-02-11

+More UI progress, fixed some RPC routes.
+Getting closer!